Generic Name: levonorgestrel

 Insertion of Liletta is contraindicated in the presence of known or suspected PID or endometritis or a history of PID unless there has been a subsequent intrauterine pregnancy [see Contraindications (4)].
 IUSs have been associated with an increased risk of PID, most likely due to organisms being introduced into the uterus during insertion.

-In the clinical trial with Liletta, pelvic infection was diagnosed in 0.6% of women.
-The infection was diagnosed as PID in 0.4% of women and as endometritis in 0.2% of women.
-About 1/3 of women diagnosed with PID developed the infection within a week of Liletta insertion, while the remainder were diagnosed more than six months after insertion.
-The cases of endometritis had onset less than 40 days after Liletta insertion.
+In the clinical trial with Liletta, pelvic infection was diagnosed in 0.8% of women.
+The infection was diagnosed as PID in 0.5% of women and as endometritis in 0.3% of women.
+One woman diagnosed with PID developed the infection within a week of Liletta insertion, while the remainder were diagnosed more than six months after insertion.
+The cases of endometritis had onset less than 40 days after Liletta insertion except for one occurring at 43 months after insertion.

 Counsel women who receive Liletta to notify a healthcare provider if they have complaints of lower abdominal or pelvic pain, odorous discharge, unexplained bleeding, fever, or genital lesions or sores.
 In such circumstances, perform a pelvic examination promptly to evaluate for possible pelvic infection.
 Remove Liletta in cases of recurrent PID or endometritis, or if an acute pelvic infection is severe or does not respond to treatment.